chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/Single-cell-RNA-seq-Processing/README.md

 * For day 25 in-vitro cell line dataset, run the `cell_line_d25.Rmd` script to generate the processed single-cell experiment (`cellline_clean.rds`) file.

 * After obtaining the necessary objects, run the `Figures1.spin.Rmd` script to convert them into a `Seurat` objects and generate the figures for Figure 5 and Supplement Figure 5.
-The required objects for this step are the `cellline_clean.rds`.
+The required objects for this step are the `cellline_clean.rds` and `FinalObj.RDS`.

 * For Monocle trajectory analysis, execute the `Monocle.R` script and the `Jupyter` Python notebook for survival analysis that generates the Monocle results for the supplement.